 A Better View

 The investments with the highest ROI are those who increase energy efficiency and curb appeal at the same time.
-And there isn’t a better project that accomplishes both than the classic window replacement.
+And there isn’t a better project that accomplishes both than the classic windows and doors replacement.
 You may have some rooms, especially those facing North, with insufficient natural lightning.
-Other rooms may have problems with ventilation and breeze, resulting in high humidity therefore window condensation and mold.
+Other rooms may have problems with ventilation and breeze, resulting in high humidity, therefore, window condensation and mold.

 A Day Outside